 We’ve all heard of a computer operating system or “OS”.

 The computer OS manages the hardware and software resources of the computer and provides a common language by which each component communicates with each other.
-If you access the right area you can see all the processes which are running on a computer.
-Some processes actually drain resources and can slow a computer down.

 No new software or component can be installed unless it is compatible with the OS.

 An operating system can get corrupted, causing the computer to slow down or even worse, crashes.
 To fix the problem, the only solution is to reboot and install a new OS.